carterww/fiber/README.md

 Some of Fiber's selling points include:
 1. A simple and straightforward interface.
 2. Ability to provide custom memory allocators.
-3. No hidden memory allocations.
+3. No hidden memory allocation.
 4. Ability to select a job queue implementation at initialization.
 5. Support for adding and removing threads after initialization.
 6. Minimal lock contention and small critical sections.